CyaanQT/Yael-Addons/README.md

 THIS MODULE IS USE AT YOUR OWN RISK<br>
 THESE FEATURES WILL NOT BAN YOU, BUT THEY ARE NOT ALLOWED ON HYPIXEL<br>
+THIS IS CONSIDERED A CHEAT FOR HYPIXEL SKYBLOCK <br>

 # Features:
 - Auto goldor phase